-9C.
+10C.
 Fair values of financial instruments

-The carrying values of current financial instruments approximate their fair values due to the short-term maturity of these instruments and the disclosures of fair value are not made when the carrying amount of current financial instruments is a reasonable approximation of the fair value.
+See Note 2A on accounting policy.
+The carrying values of current financial instruments approximate their fair values due to the short-term maturity of these instruments.
+The disclosures of fair value are not made when the carrying amount of current financial instruments is a reasonable approximation of the fair value.

-9D.
+10D.
 Credit risk on financial assets

-Financial assets that are potentially subject to concentrations of credit risk and failures by counterparties to discharge their obligations in full or in a timely manner.
-These arise principally from cash balances with banks and receivables.
-The maximum exposure to credit risk is the total of the fair value of the financial assets at the end of the reporting year.
-Credit risk on cash balances with banks and any other financial instruments is limited because the counter-parties are entities with acceptable credit ratings.
+Financial assets subject to concentrations of credit risk and failures by counterparties to discharge their obligations in full or in a timely manner arise principally from cash balances with banks.